 Provide additional expenditure detail and related reliability measures, such as standard error.

 You need to take into account that some data points may be subject to significant sampling error causing a coefficient of variation of over 25 percent and thus should be used with caution.
-These tables are available on the experimental research tables page or upon request from CE.
+These tables are available on the experimental research products page or upon request from CE.

-- Public-use Microdata (PUMD) with edited survey responses
+- Public Use Microdata (PUMD) with edited survey responses

 The PUMD contain edited data derived from the survey instruments.
 The data have been edited to meet strict confidentiality requirements set in place by BLS and the Census Disclosure Review Board.
 The PUMD include an extensive list of variables that allow in-depth analysis.
 CE staff edit these data in two main ways: